MDMTseng/grblPunch/README.md

 [https://www.youtube.com/watch?v=Sks70Pnujw8](https://www.youtube.com/watch?v=Sks70Pnujw8)

-# Install the Grbl Punch software on Arduino Uno
+# How to Install the Grbl Punch software on Arduino Uno

-the Easiest way to install the software is to use the XLoader software

-you can download this software at this url [http://russemotto.com/xloader/](http://russemotto.com/xloader/)
+The Easiest way to install the software is to use the XLoader software, you can download this software at this url [http://russemotto.com/xloader/](http://russemotto.com/xloader/)

 Launch XLoader